joescars/TugOfWar-FunctionsDemo/readme.md

 - Upon submitting these teams a new "Game" is created.

 - The presenter then instructions players to visit play.html.
 They will see two buttons, one for Team A and one for Team B.
+    - *Note; in the image below the url is specifically to my personal demo of the game.
+You will need to replace that url with your own when deploying*

 - The goal is to have 1/2 the room hit one button and the other half the second button as fast as they can.